SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Limitations and Future Directions

-While we believe our algorithm can be broadly applicable in high-dimensional problems, especially when prior knowledge is limited, we highlight several limitations and directions for future work: (1) We currently fix the miscoverage level $\alpha$ for all test points.
+While we believe our algorithm can be broadly applicable in high-dimensional problems, especially when prior knowledge is limited, we highlight several limitations and directions for future work.

+(1) We currently fix the miscoverage level $\alpha$ for all test points.
 However, $\alpha$ could be made adaptive based on latent structure or user-specified utility.
-For example, one might use a stricter $\alpha$ for subpopulations deemed more critical (e.g., medical risk groups), thereby allocating tighter guarantees where they matter most.
-Our method is easy to adapt to the $\alpha$-path in \cite{takeuchi2006entire}.
-(2) Our current method uses unweighted quantile loss in RKHS-based calibration.
-Incorporating weights into the quantile regression based on uncertainty or embeddings' importance could further refine coverage and interpretability \citep{jang2023tight}.
-Although we focus on scalar regression tasks, the RKHS-based framework can be extended to structured prediction problems such as text generation \citep{sun2023conformal,farquhar2024detecting}, image completion \citep{angelopoulos2020uncertainty,wieslander2020deep}, molecular design \citep{su2024api, shahrokhi2025conformal}, and other multivariate problems \citep{xu2024conformal, messoudi2021copula, johnstone2022exact} where uncertainty quantification over complex outputs is crucial.
+For example, one might use a stricter $\alpha$ for subpopulations deemed more critical \citep{takeuchi2006entire,gauthier2025adaptive}, thereby allocating tighter guarantees where they matter most.
+(2) Incorporating weights into our quantile regression based on uncertainty or embeddings' importance could further refine coverage and interpretability \citep{jang2023tight}.
+Although we focus on scalar regression tasks, the RKHS-based framework can be extended to structured prediction problems such as text generation \citep{sun2023conformal,farquhar2024detecting,su2024api,shahrokhi2025conformal}, image completion \citep{angelopoulos2020uncertainty,wieslander2020deep}, and other multivariate problems \citep{messoudi2021copula, johnstone2022exact, xu2024conformal} where uncertainty quantification over complex outputs is crucial.